edsu/inkdroid.org/_posts/2023-09-14-memento-bisect.md

 Lesley Frew rightly pointed out to me that the tool could us the [Memgator API](https://github.com/oduwsdl/memgator/releases) to discover and search in snapshots across the a large set of web archives, rather than just one web archive.
 I didn't want *memento-api* to be tied to a specific service like Memgator, but I think this would be a good option to add?

 You may notice in the little video above that it can take a while to retrieve snapshot data from web archives.
 Fully rendering the page also takes time, since Selenium will wait until all the requests for resources (images, javascript, css, etc) have settled.
 This is just how many web archives function unfortunately, and is why a tool like `memento bisect` is helpful.
 Please [let me know](https://inkdroid.org/about) what you think if you do try it out.

+PS.
+Parsing RFC 6690 formatted links in Time Map is not trivial, and probably is a barrier for Memento adoption by clients?

 ### References